 Research in student engagement and success indicates that internships, clinical experiences, or practicum experiences are recognized as high impact practices (HIP) for students.
 HIP opportunities provide upper-level students with experience in a real-world setting, a strong component of success after graduation.
 The data in Table C shows the number of students participating in these experiences over the last four years.
 Longstanding required internship or clinical courses are mainstays in a variety of academic programs including art-graphic design, business— all concentrations, all undergraduate education degrees, interior design, psychology, communications, Christian ministry, and nursing has recently joined this group with the launch of its program.
 Several other programs offer but do not require credit for internships including history, biology, kinesiology, theatre, musical theatre, criminal justice, music, art, and Spanish.

-Using federal definitions, graduation rates are computed only for students who entered the University as new full-time freshmen.
-Students who transferred out and completed a degree elsewhere and those who transferred in and completed a degree at Anderson are excluded from the data on graduation rates.
-The University is working towards of a goal of achieving a 6-year graduate rate of 55%.
-The data show we have exceeded that goal.
+Using federal definitions, graduation rates are computed for students who entered the University as new full-time freshmen.
+Students who transferred in and completed a degree at Anderson are excluded from the data on graduation rates.
+The University’s current goal is achieving a minimum six-year graduate rate of 55%.
+For disaggregated graduation rates including diversity of graduates, visit www.andersonuniversity.edu/colleges-schools/student-diversity-and-outcomes.

-The data in Table D shows the University has experienced notable increases in all but one of the last five years in the number of both undergraduate and graduate degrees earned each year.
+The data in Table E shows the University has experienced notable increases in all but one of the last five years in the number of both undergraduate and graduate degrees earned each year.
+For disaggregated graduation rates including diversity of graduates, visit www.andersonuniversity.edu/colleges-schools/student-diversity-and-outcomes.

 First Destination Survey Data (undergraduate)